 Agility is the ability to rapidly change directions without the loss of speed, balance, or body control.
-It includes strength, reflexes and coordination.
+It includes strength, reflexes, and coordination.
 As with other fitness components, agility is specific to a particular movement pattern.
-It is a whole body movement with change of velocity or direction in response to stimuli.
+It is a whole-body movement with a change of velocity or direction in response to stimuli.

 Athletic speed can be improved in the following ways: Starting ability (acceleration)Stride length (increase after initial acceleration)Stride rate (number of steps per time)Speed enduranceSprint form and technique